8 Fundamentals of Commercial Property Investing for Beginners

 When examining the lease terms, keep the following ROI guidelines in mind:

-• If the lease term is 3 to 5 years, then you want a 7 to 8 percent CAP.
+• If the lease term is 3 to 5 years, you want a 7 to 8 percent CAP.

-• If the lease term is 5 to 10 years, then you want a 6.5 to 7 percent CAP.
+• If the lease term is 5 to 10 years, you want a 6.5 to 7 percent CAP.

 Comps in Area (Rent and Sales)